 Fig. 175 On the driver door pillar: Tire inflation pressure label

 Never reduce the pressure of a warm tire in order to reach the specified value.
 This will cause the actual pressure when the tire is cold to be too low.
+If the tires are warm, check them again later when they have cooled, or adjust only according to the proper cold-pressure procedure.

 WARNING